 What can we do to change this?

 A report ranked manufacturing as the 4th highest industry where workers suffer from anxiety or depression.
 It was a whopping 36% above the US average.

 Start with giving your line managers training.
 Help them to properly address employees who are struggling with mental health issues.

 It doesn’t matter if it’s personal or job-related.
 Both will impact their job performance.

 - Related: Emotions in the workplace, “we hire the whole person”

 Next, invite your workers for a Hot-Dog day.
 A great moment to start the conversations around anxiety and mental health.

 Bring a speaker and hand out flyers with tips and advice.
 Above all, let them know where they can get individual help.

 To sum up, men are more likely to struggle with mental health.
 Yet more unlikely to seek help.

 In male-dominant workplaces like manufacturing it’s trickier, so prepare for pushback.

-Forward-thinking leaders in manufacturing realise that prevention is key.
+Forward-thinking leaders in manufacturing realize that prevention is key.